atachka/Systems-Design-interview-questions/README.md

 ### 6. What are Data Lakes?

-- Another approach is to just throw data into text files (csv, json perhaps) into a big distributed storage system like Amazon S3.
+Another approach is to just throw data into text files (csv, json perhaps) into a big distributed storage system like Amazon S3.

 - This is called a "data lake"
 - Common approach for "big data" and unstructured data.

-- Another process (i.e., Amazon Glue) creates a schema for that data.
+Another process (i.e., Amazon Glue) creates a schema for that data.
-- And cloud-based features let you query the data.
+And cloud-based features let you query the data.

 - Amazon Athena (serverless)
 - Amazon Redshift (distributed data warehouse)
 - You still need to think about how to partition the raw data for best performance(by date or having different buckets or directories).

-In this example AWS Glue monitors the data and structures it to look like a schema,
+**Example**: In this example AWS Glue monitors the data and structures it to look like a schema,
 than can be read by Amazon Athena or we could issue a SQL query and treat it like a data warehouse

 ![Data Lake Example](/assets/DataLake-Example.png)